-- San Joaquin County uses Anthem Blue Cross's advice nurse program.
-You can call at any time, day or night, to speak with a nurse.
+- San Joaquin County uses Anthem Blue Cross' advice nurse program.
+You can call them anytime, day or night, to speak with a nurse.
 The nurse line is free to Participants and available through a toll-free call. - (800) 700-9184